NicoleDwe/CDS-visual/assignments/1-basicprocessing/README.md

 - The filenames of the split images should clearly relate to the original image.

 __Purpose:__
-This assignment is designed to test that you have a understanding of:<br>
+This assignment is designed to test that you have a understanding of:
 1. how to structure, document, and share a Python script;
 2. how to effectively make use of basic functions in cv2;
 3. how to read, write, and process images files.